To08m/Dwarf-underground/README.md

 ### Super Mega Bonus Credit

 * Make a component that contains a text field for leaving a comment
-* Have the text field appear only when the 'comments' link at the bottom of the article is clicked
+* Have the text field appear only when the 'comments' link at the bottom of the article is clicked (boolean whether something is shown)

 ### Super Mega Bonus Credit Hyper Fighting